Table of contents:

 Comparison with Other Entry Procedures

-Comparison with Electronic Visa Procedures (e.g. eVISA)
+Comparison to Electronic Visa Procedures (e.g. eVISA)

 Comparison with US‑ESTA